 - looking through your follower / following list or other twitter users follower / following list

-Subscribing to someone else’s twitter list is as simple as:
+Subscribing to someone else’s twitter list via the web interface is as simple as:

-1. Click on the person’s List tab on their profile page.
+1. Click on the person’s List tab located under More on their profile page.

-2. Select the list you would like to subscribe to.
+2. Click on the list you would like to subscribe to.

 3. On the list page click Subscribe to follow the list.

 4. Alternatively you follow people on the list by clicking on List members and then Follow for those you want to add to your twitter account.